marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-with-vb-net.md

         ' Configuring a Primary Key

-        ' If your class defines a property whose name is “ID” or “Id”, ' or a class name followed by “ID” or “Id”,
+        ' If your class defines a property whose name is ?ID? or ?Id?, ' or a class name followed by ?ID? or ?Id?,
         ' the Entity Framework treats this property as a primary key by convention.
         ' If your property name does not follow this pattern, use the HasKey method ' to configure the primary key for the entity.